LayTec-AG/Plotly.Blazor/README.md

 ```

-**Add the following lines to your index.html below the blazor.webassembly.js**
+**Add the following lines to your index.html or _Host.cshtml below the blazor.webassembly.js**

 Info: *These files are already included in the NuGet Package!*